TheRedBrain/blocking-overhaul/README.md

 If the result of the calculation is negative, the knockback is applied to the defender.
 If it's positive, the knockback is applied to the attacker.

+Since the knockback is applied using the vanilla method, the affected entity's **_minecraft:knockback_resistance_** entity attribute has an effect.

 ## Changes to blocked damage amount

-Parrying can also apply the multiplier determined by the "blockingoverhaul:parry_multiplier" entity attribute to the amount of blocked damage.
+Parrying can also apply the multiplier determined by the **_blockingoverhaul:parry_multiplier_** entity attribute to the amount of blocked damage.
 This can be disabled by the server config and/or the item used for blocking.

 ## Technical details